Timwi/KtaneSouvenir/translations.md

 - `"{0} {1}"` is used to construct answers, e.g. `Red Up`.
 - The colors and directions get inserted into the above format string.

+## Divided Squares

+"the square" is used when the square never divided, while "the correct square" is used when it has.